Introduction

 Explore the structure below and try to understand its structure.
 Then answer the question.

-2.4 Hands on: Playing with secondary structures
+2.4 Practice 1A: Playing with secondary structures

 Remember to work on groups as assigned.
 Groups should be the same for all the course exercises.